-Currently, Thirteen of Everything are finishing the final mixing of their long-awaited sophomore release, while also working on new material for a third album, and also LOOKING FOR A NEW KEYBOARDIST to contribute creatively to new compositions, as well as eventually perform both new material and a few of the older pieces (more information here).
+In late 2018, Thirteen of Everything finished the final mixing and mastering of their long-awaited sophomore release, while also working on new material for a future third album, and also LOOKING FOR A NEW KEYBOARDIST to contribute creatively to new compositions, as well as eventually perform both new material and a few of the older pieces (more information here).

 Listen to the tracks available for streaming on this site and let the band what you think.
 To leave comments or to request more information or to sign up for an e-mail list, contact the band.